Tennessee Williams

 Thomas Lanier Williams III (March 26, 1911 – February 25, 1983), known by his pen name Tennessee Williams, was an American playwright and screenwriter.
 Along with contemporaries Eugene O'Neill and Arthur Miller, he is considered among the three foremost playwrights of 20th-century American drama.

 At age 33, after years of obscurity, Williams suddenly became famous with the success of The Glass Menagerie (1944) in New York City.
-He introduced "plastic theatre" in this play and it closely reflected his own unhappy family background.
 It was the first of a string of successes, including A Streetcar Named Desire (1947), Cat on a Hot Tin Roof (1955), Sweet Bird of Youth (1959), and The Night of the Iguana (1961).
 With his later work, Williams attempted a new style that did not appeal as widely to audiences.
 His drama A Streetcar Named Desire is often numbered on short lists of the finest American plays of the 20th century alongside Eugene O'Neill's Long Day's Journey into Night and Arthur Miller's Death of a Salesman.

 Much of Williams's most acclaimed work has been adapted for the cinema.
 He also wrote short stories, poetry, essays, and a volume of memoirs.
 In 1979, four years before his death, Williams was inducted into the American Theater Hall of Fame.

 Early life

-Thomas Lanier Williams III was born in Columbus, Mississippi, of English, Welsh, and Huguenot ancestry, the second child of Edwina Dakin (August 9, 1884 – June 1, 1980) and Cornelius Coffin "C. C." Williams (August 21, 1879 – March 27, 1957).
+Thomas Lanier Williams III was born in Columbus, Mississippi, of English, Welsh, and Huguenot ancestry, the second child of Edwina Dakin (August 9, 1884 – June 1, 1980) and Cornelius Coffin "C. C." Williams (1879–1957).
 His father was a traveling shoe salesman who became an alcoholic and was frequently away from home.
 His mother, Edwina, was the daughter of Rose O. Dakin, a music teacher, and the Reverend Walter Dakin, an Episcopal priest from Illinois who was assigned to a parish in Clarksdale, Mississippi, shortly after Williams's birth.
-Williams lived in his grandfather's Episcopalian rectory with his family for much of his early childhood and was close to his grandparents.
+Williams lived in his grandfather's Episcopal rectory with his family for much of his early childhood and was close to his grandparents.
 Among his ancestors was musician and poet Sidney Lanier.